robert-hh/K210-Stuff/readme.md

 # Various file for the Sipeed MaixPy K210

 This folder contains a few python scripts than can be used for the Sipeed MaixPy K210.
+It also contains some C files, but these were made for the previous generation of the Maixpy firmware.
+Most likely is does not fit any more.

 ## uart_core.c